My first tweet

 I was in a particularly lengthy conference call the other day.
 Once my contribution had been made, my mind started wandering, up comes Tweetdeck, and before too long I’m on First Tweet.

 My first tweet was made 5 years ago when I was Content Manager for the D&T Association.
 For two years I’d been creating and publishing content on a variety of mediums, mainly focused on a Joomla 1.0 website.
 I remember trying to make my tweet sound intelligent, not a ‘what’s this all about then’ tweet.
+The best roulette and poker on our site 10 euro bonus ohne einzahlung casino.
+Go to and get big bonuses!

 I enjoyed my day job because I believed in the work the Association was undertaking (still do), I was learning HTML, CSS, bits of PHP and I was getting into the open source scene.
 After a university degree that relied upon proprietary software that I could never hope to afford, I loved that there were people creating software for the betterment of others.